sy-pk/study-html-css-javascript/Module 5/README.md

 <a href="#" onclick="$dc.loadMenuItems({{randomCategoryShortName}});">
 ```
 You are NOT allowed to change the `home-snippet.html` file.
-Any adjustments to the value of `randomCategoryShortName` property needs to be done in Javascript code.
+Any adjustments to the value of `randomCategoryShortName` property needs to be done in `js/script.js` file.

 ## Preview of [Completed Assignment]()